Praqma/docker-image-size-checker/README.md

 As an example, we can do the following if we built the image `praqma/image-file-check`

 	docker run --rm -v /home/myuser/mysite:/tmp/site praqma/image-file-check imagecheck --resolution=1929x1080 --target=/tmp/site -filesize=100 --fail

+## Need help?

+Any and all questions about this tool can be sent to support@praqma.net